Sex education: LGBT sex education

 One major source of controversy in the realm of sex education is whether LGBT sex education should be integrated into school curricula.
 LGBT sex education includes inclusive teaching of safe sex practices for lesbian, gay, bisexual, and transgender individuals and general instruction in topics related to sexual orientation and gender identity.
-Studies have shown that a number of schools do not offer such education today.
+Studies have shown that many schools do not offer such education today.
 Five states (Alabama, Louisiana, Mississippi, Oklahoma, and Texas) have laws in place that ban teaching LGBT sex education.
-Only 20% of LGBT students have heard anything positive about their community and they reported in a 2011 Gay, Lesbian and Straight Education Network (GLSEN) report that they were more likely to hear positive information about LGBT people from a history or social studies class rather than a health class.
+Only 20% of LGBT students have heard anything positive about their community, and they reported in a 2011 Gay, Lesbian and Straight Education Network (GLSEN) report that they were more likely to hear positive information about LGBT people from a history or social studies class rather than a health class.
 Six states (California, Colorado, New Jersey, Oregon, Rhode Island, and Washington) enforce sex education curricula that includes LGBT information beginning 2020.
-Beyond states, the District of Columbia has also moved to offer curricula that supports the involvement of LGBT sexual education.
-Beneficial factors have shown to include lowered rates of depression and suicide, tentative approaches to sexual behaviors, and intimidation from peers.
+Beyond states, the District of Columbia has also moved to offer curricula that support LGBT sexual education.
+Beneficial factors have been shown to include lowered rates of depression and suicide, tentative approaches to sexual behaviors, and intimidation from peers.

 Pro-LGBT

 Proponents of LGBT sex education argue that encompassing homosexuality into the curricula would provide LGBT students with the sexual health information they need, and help to ameliorate problems such as low self-esteem and depression that research has shown can be present in LGBT individuals.
 They also claim that it could reduce homophobic bullying.

-An example of LGBT-inclusive curriculum is introduced by the National Sexuality Education Standards set forth by the Future of Sex Education Initiative.
-These education standards outline seven core topics that must be addressed in sex education; one of those core topics is identity.
-The identity topic presents lesbian, gay, bisexual and transgender identities as possibilities for students as they progress through life and come to understand who they are.
+An example of an LGBT-inclusive curriculum is outlined in the National Sexuality Education Standards set forth by the Future of Sex Education Initiative.
+These educational standards outline seven core topics that must be addressed in sex education; one of them is identity.
+The identity topic presents lesbian, gay, bisexual, and transgender identities as possibilities for students as they progress through life and come to understand who they are.
 These standards, the Future of Sex Education argues, will start in kindergarten and will evolve into more complex topics throughout schooling as the students mature and age.
 In the UK, BigTalk Education's Growing Up Safe program, which includes LGBT relationship education from Primary School age, was awarded the 2017 Pamela Sheridan award for innovation and good practice in relationships and sex education (RSE), services and projects for young people.